Not accepting new clients right now. Please see Openings & Insurance page for more info

 For clients with PTSD, I may also recommend eye movement desensitization and reprocessing (EMDR), which you can read about in the next section.

-Please take a look at the Fees & Insurance section prior to requesting an appointment.
+Please take a look at the Openings and Insurance page prior to requesting an appointment.